nickmooney/remarkable-patches/README.md

 # reMarkable Firmware Patches

 This is a set of firmware patches for the reMarkable 1 tablet.
 They are all in `bspatch` format.
-They are organized by firmware version (currently versions 2.1.1.3 and 2.2.0.48 are supported).
+They are organized by firmware version (currently versions 2.1.1.3, 2.2.0.48, and 2.5.0.27 are supported).

 Current patches:

-* Disable file uploading and keep downloading (if you don't want your notes to leave your reMarkable)
+* Bind the web interface to `lo` (localhost) instead of `usb0`
 * Make the web UI "invincible" (i.e. if you enable the UI, it will persist through reboots)
+* ~~Disable file uploading and keep downloading (if you don't want your notes to leave your reMarkable)~~
-* Bind the web interface to `wlan0` (Wi-Fi IP) instead of `usb0`
+* ~~Bind the web interface to `wlan0` (Wi-Fi IP) instead of `usb0`~~

-* Bind the web interface to `lo` (localhost) instead of `usb0`
+(I'm not updating the ~~strikethrough~~ patches -- I'm only really interested in binding to localhost and keeping the Web UI persistent.)

 You may also want to take a look at @FiloSottile's [reput](https://github.com/FiloSottile/mostly-harmless/tree/master/reput) project. `reput` allows you to synchronize content to your reMarkable tablet without using the reMarkable cloud service, and will automatically apply the localhost and web UI invincibility patches.